nunodavid/redecoautorias/README.md

 ##  Setting the Google OAuth 2.0

 In order to use the authentication you have to create an application in the [Google Identity Platform](https://developers.google.com/identity/protocols/OAuth2WebServer).
 Then you have to set the properties *googleId* (the  client ID) and *googleSecret* (the client secret) in the core/configuration.js file.
 Also in the same file, you have to set the callback URI by Google after the client authentication using the property *googleCallbackURL*.
 This URI has to be configured also in the **Google Identity Platform**.

+##  Starting

+1. Clone the repository;
+2. Setup the core/configuration.js file (see core/configuration.template.js);
+3. At the root folder (where package.json is) run "npm start".

 ## Built With